TT-Sparse: Learning Sparse Rule Models with Differentiable Truth Tables: Conclusion

 \subsection{Future Work}

-Future research will focus on enhancing the architectural expressivity of \textsc{TT-Sparse} for broader data domains.
-We aim to adapt the LTT nodes for time-series analysis by introducing recurrent latent dimensions, enabling the Soft \textsc{TopK} operator to sparsely select historical states and extract interpretable temporal logic.
-Additionally, we plan to extend the feature selection mechanism to support literals formed by learnable linear combinations of input variables (e.g. $w_1x_1+w_2x_2 \le z$) to capture complex decision boundaries, thereby reducing the Boolean complexity required to approximate non-linear functions.
+Future work includes extending \textsc{TT-Sparse} to other data domains such as time-series via recurrent latent dimensions and supporting literals formed by learnable linear combinations of inputs (e.g.\ $w_1x_1+w_2x_2 \le z$) to reduce the Boolean complexity required for non-linear boundaries.